RohanD365/COMP-3005-Project-V2-RohanDoulakar/README.txt

 In the folder diagrams it contains both the ER diagram and the Relational Database Schema.
 The assumptions can be found in the project report.

-In the folder project report it contains the report in a pdf file where the assumptions are stated.

 In the Main.java the main function establishes a connection with the database and an object database is created where it calls the appropriate function to execute the SQL query.
 Each sql query is in a separate function which can be called when required.
 The user is first asked whether the user is a member, admin, trainer, or if the user would like to exit the application.